Charlotte Nebres: The Nutcracker

 Nebres made national news in 2021 when she became the first Black ballet dancer in the 65 years the New York City Ballet's production of The Nutcracker to dance the role of Marie, the story's heroine.

 When preparing Nebres for the role, artistic director Jonathan Stafford ensured Nebres and her family that she would not have to change her hair, which Black ballet dancers often have to do to fit into ballet's European ideal.
-Aesha Ash, ormer dancer for the School of American Ballet, highlighted this issue, explaining that Black dancers can often receive messages they don't belong, saying "it was sometimes the small things, like not having proper hair products or stage makeup that was in her skin tone, that sent a message about whether she truly belonged."
+Aesha Ash, former dancer for the School of American Ballet, highlighted this issue, explaining that Black dancers can often receive messages they don't belong, saying "it was sometimes the small things, like not having proper hair products or stage makeup that was in her skin tone, that sent a message about whether she truly belonged."

 Nebres discussed her experience on various news networks, including Today, Good Morning America, BET, and the Tamron Hall Show.

 In 2020, Disney+ produced a six-part mini-series documenting a season at the School of American Ballet as Nebres and other dancers prepared for The Nutcracker performance.

-In 2021, Nebres was interview as part of the NAACP Image Awards' Young Creatives segment, which highlights Black youth who "have already demonstrated a passion and commitment to creative expression."
+In 2021, Nebres was interviewed as part of the NAACP Image Awards' Young Creatives segment, which highlights Black youth who "have already demonstrated a passion and commitment to creative expression."